animatlabs/animatlabs.github.io/_posts/2026-03-16-server-sent-events-dotnet.md

 ## Reconnection with Event IDs

-This is the part that makes SSE actually production-ready.
 The server sends `id:` with each event.
-When the connection drops, the browser automatically reconnects and sends `Last-Event-ID` in the request header so the server can pick up where it left off.
+Connection drops, the browser reconnects and sends `Last-Event-ID` in the header.
+Server picks up where it left off.
+No custom retry logic.

 {% raw %}
 ```csharp